Frequently Asked Questions (FAQs)

 How can I find out about living on campus, such as size of beds, storage, and parking on campus?

-- For answers to these specific questions: The size of the mattresses in campus housing are twin XL.
+• For answers to these specific questions: The size of the mattresses in campus housing are twin XL.
 Storage is available in all campus housing except Marian Hall, Bonaventure Hall, La Verna Apartments, and Clare Apartments.
-Parking permits are issued to sophomores, juniors and seniors.
-All new first-year and transfer students are welcome to park on the streets; please be aware that the City of La Crosse follows alternate side parking October through March.
+Parking permits are available to sophomores, juniors and seniors via a lottery system.
+All new first-year and transfer students are welcome to park on the streets near Viterbo; please be aware that the City of La Crosse follows alternate side parking October through March.
+Relatedly, your student's Viterbo student ID functions as a free bus pass on La Crosse's Metro Transit Utility (MTU), which may mitigate their need for a vehicle on campus.

 Is cable provided in the residence hall rooms and apartments?